 5. It connects you to others

-Sure, music trends tend to be generational, but there is something oh-so-powerful about music genres and what creates solidarity across decades, age groups and even countries.
+Sure, music trends tend to be generational, but there is something oh-so-powerful about music genres and how they shape our cultural identity while creating solidarity across decades, age groups and even countries.

 People typically have no problem being vocal about their musical preferences, and dissing someone’s favourite artist may just be the end of your relationship.
 In the internet age, musical fandom has brought about the ‘stan’ phenomenon, with fellow fans banding together to form passionate and loyal groups that have a strong online connection that reaches all around the world.

 A Beyhive member (Beyoncé stan) in the USA could find their soulmate in the form of another Beyhive member in Singapore, and this shared love for their musical icon could easily mean more and garner more respect than any other differences of beliefs they may have.
 Not forgetting powerful songs and tunes that connect communities across the world – from the shores of Lake Titicaca to New Orleans colourful streets.

 There are few things that we share around the world, across cultures and religions, but music is a beautiful commonality that we all love, appreciate and bond over.